 Compensation Committee.
-The Compensation Committee is responsible for overseeing, reviewing, and approving our executive compensation and benefit programs.
+The Compensation Committee is responsible for overseeing, reviewing, and approving our executive compensation and benefit programs and administers the Company's equity incentive plans for employees.
+Under its charter, the Compensation Committee may delegate authority to subcommittees of the Compensation Committee or to executive officers of the Company, particularly the President and CEO with respect to compensation determinations for persons who are not executive officers of the Company.
 The members of the Compensation Committee are Brad R. Baldwin (Chairman), Larry R. Hendricks and Scott M. Huntsman.
-The Compensation Committee has not adopted a written charter.